 Section 4.1.1 of the City's Official Plan contains policies with the primary objective to provide for an appropriate range, variety and mix of housing types and styles, densities, tenure and affordability to satisfy the varying housing needs of our community through all stages of life.
-The proposed development increases the range of dwelling units available in the city.
-The development is contemplated to include a range of unit types including, studio, one and two bedroom units.
-The wide range of units, in this location, will appeal to a variety of household needs.
+The proposed development increases the range of dwelling units available in the city all of which are proposed as deeply affordable dwelling units.
+The proposed mid-rise development represents the 'missing middle' that bridges the gap between low rise, low intensity dwellings, and high-rise towers.
+The development is contemplated to include a range of unit types including, one and two bedroom units.
+The wide range of units, in this location, will appeal to a variety of household needs and directly responds to the need for more affordable housing during the current housing crisis.